 When a spider mite population grows, it starts leaving webbing around the plants.
 Shake leaves over a sheet of paper and check if it’s mites through a magnifying glass.
 Use a special anti-mite poison, such as Acramite, or use abamectin or bifenthrin.
 Spray no more than twice a month.

 You can also release predatory mites, such as Neoseiulus fallacis.
-2–5 mites per plant will do, depending on the spider mite density.
+Two to five mites per plant will do, depending on the spider mite density.
 Follow spider mite populations closely, since predatory mites might not work.

 In this article, you’ve learned that: